guertinlab/Nascent_RNA_Methods/README.md

 ## Process all files in series

-Although it is a useful exercise to run through the code chunks above individually and look at each output, an be easily adapted to perform all processing in parallel using a job scheduler and submission of a batch script for each set of input files.
+It is a useful exercise to run through the code chunks above individually and look at each output to gain further understanding of each step.
+A full understanding of the workflow allows the end user to modify the steps to account for modifications in the PRO-seq protocol.
+However, automation of routine processing and analysis is more practical once a workflow is established.
+Below, we provide a simple shell script loop that will process each set of files in series.
+This loop can be easily adapted to perform all processing in parallel using a job scheduler and submission of a batch script for each set of input files.